ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'app_groups', the Group Manager SHOULD use the empty CBOR array.

-* For 'group_policies', the Group Manager SHOUL use the default values defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* For 'group_policies', the Group Manager SHOULD use the default values defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 # Interactions with the Group Manager # {#interactions}